-NOTE: The GuardianTM Sensor (3) adhesive is sensitive to pressure.
-Continue applying pressure on the adhesive to ensure that the sensor remains inserted in the skin for up to 7 days of wear.
+Note: The Guardian Sensor (3) adhesive is sensitive to pressure.
+Continue applying pressure on the adhesive to ensure that the sensor remains inserted in the skin for 7 days of wear.

 8a.
 Untuck the adhesive tab.
 Untuck the adhesive tab from under the sensor connector.